 Enabled The contents of C0000h-C7FFFh are written to the same address in system memory (RAM) for faster execution.
 Disabled The video ROM is not copied to RAM.
-The contents of the video
+The contents of the video ROM cannot be read from or written to cache memory.

 C8000-DFFFF Shadow - These options control the location of the contents of the 16KB expansion card ROMs beginning at the specified memory location.
 If no adapter ROM is using the named ROM area, this area is made available to the local bus.
 Shadowing a ROM reduces the memory available between 640KB and 1024KB by the amount used for this purpose.
+The settings are Enabled or Disabled.